-Alison is from Lincoln and specialises in hand made original prints in a variety of methods; screenprints, etchings/aquatinting and lino-cuts.
-The subject matter is quirky, fun and mainly animal humour, but always different.
+Alison Read is from Lincoln and specialises in hand made original prints in a variety of methods; screenprints, etchings/ aquatinting and lino-cuts.
+The subject matter is quirky, fun and mainly animal humour, however it is always different.
 In the main, Alison is a known as a printmaker, although she has had commissions in bronze.
-She studied at Newcastle University, completing her B.A.(Hons) in Fine Art.
+She studied at Newcastle University, subsequently completing her B.A.(Hons) in Fine Art.

 Whist studying for her B.A. she was one of several Northern graduates chosen to exhibit in the Royal College of Art commissioned by Lord Rothschild to make a life-size bronze sculpture of five running dogs.